-In fact the research component in HEIs is still underdeveloped.
-The neglect of research at universities and its main concentration in the institutes of the Academy of Sciences, inherited from Soviet times is obvious.
-Thus, only 8.8% of HEIs participate in scientific grant competitions announced by the Georgian National Science Foundation (GNSF).
-Over 60% of research projects funded by the GNSF are conducted by institutes of the Academy of Sciences.
+(GNSF) in 2011 are conducted by universities (compared to 40 % in 2009).
+But only 19 % of stately recognized HEIs have submitted project proposals for funding in 2011.
+Despite of considerable increase (compared to 8.8 % in 2009), these numbers show that research component in HEIs is still underdeveloped.
+Public HEIs submit more research projects than private.
 The private HEIs mainly focus on study areas in greatest demand on the labour market, such as business management and law, while fundamental sciences are practically ignored.
 Private HEIs receive less than twice the amount of national research funds received by public HEIs.